 In July 2006, FASB Interpretation ("FIN") No. 48, Accounting for Uncertainty in Income Taxes was issued.
-This guidance clarifies what criteria must be met prior to recognition of the financial statement benefit of a position taken in a tax return.
+This guidance clarifies what criteria must be met prior to recognition of a financial statement benefit of a position taken in a tax return.
 Additionally, it applies to the recognition and measurement of income tax uncertainties resulting from a purchase business combination.
 This guidance is effective for fiscal years beginning after December 15, 2006.
-We are currently evaluating the impact FIN No. 48 will have on our consolidated results of operations and financial position.
+The Company does not expect the adoption of this interpretation to have a material impact on the consolidated results of operations and financial position.